-Tried, tested and true: This is my list of the best vegan cookbooks that will make your vegan collection complete.
+Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

-Why best vegan cookbook list?
+Why a list of the best vegan cookbooks?
 I am utterly obsessed with cooking.
 Standing in my steaming hot kitchen for hours and falling asleep with a cookbook in hand are just a few of my recent habits.

 When I get into these creation moods I have to turn to my favourite cookbooks for guidance and inspiration.
 These vegan chefs have set the stage for my adventures in this culinary adventure and I highly recommend picking up any of the books on this great list.